btitkin/Upscale-Engine-CC/README.md

 ## ⚡ For Users - Installation

 ### Download & Install:
-1. Download `LumaScale-Setup.exe` from releases
+1. Download `Upscale Engine CC-Setup.exe` from releases
 2. Run installer
-3. Launch LumaScale from desktop icon or Start menu
+3. Launch Upscale Engine CC from desktop icon or Start menu
 4. On first run, app will download AI models automatically

 **That's it!** No Python, Node.js, or manual setup required for end users.